Info & Summary

 Let's define:

-sequence ending before or at can be formed from the numbers inmask
+dp[mask]: the minimum index such that a valid1122sequence ending before or at can be formed from the numbers inmask

-corresponds to an integer in the range
+Each bit in mask corresponds to an integer in the range

 #include <bits/stdc++.h>